alan-turing-institute/census2021-backbrief/deliverables/report.md

 We can also evaluate the performance of the *Pre-search* algorithm, given the numbers of additional 2011 Gold Standard matches that it presents as candidates when applied to the records assigned by prior automated methods (*Felligi-Sunter* and household-associative).
 Table 5 suggests that up to 91.971% of matches will be found when clerical matchers are presented with a single highest scoring possible match to decide on and Table 6 shows up to 92.155% will be found when they are able to choose from the top 20.

 Since the recall threshold has not yet been met, these methods cannot yet eliminate clerical searching, even when clerical resolution is used in tandem with the *Pre-search* algorithm.
-Future methods developed in advance of the 2021 deadline can be evaluated in a similar manner and the best performing methods should be selected for use in 2021.
-The methods that constitute the "best performing" should be decided based on three criteria; the minimisation of clerical matching requirements, the precision and recall percentages (although any that do not meet the requirements on 2011 data can be ruled out) and the perceived likelihood of a method being overfitted to 2011 data.
+Future methods developed in advance of the 2021 deadline can be evaluated in a similar manner and the best performing methods should be selected for use in 2021 (see *Next Steps*).
 In the next section of the document, record linkage methods that are as yet untested by ONS are discussed.

 -------------------------------------------------------------------------------------------